 Although the academic profile and completion rate of Miami's Oxford campus students remain very strong overall, our data show that there has been improvement in persistence and completion on the two regional campuses, while the Oxford campus rates have remained relatively steady.
 NB: In all figures, retention rates and graduation rates are presented as reported to the Integrated Postsecondary Education Data System (IPEDS), the core postsecondary education data collection program for the National Center for Education Statistics (NCES).
 Retention rate is defined as the percent of first time, full time, degree-seeking students who enter in the fall semester and return to Miami in the fall semester of the next (i.e., their second) year.
-Graduation rate is defined as the percent of first time, full time, degree-seeking students who enter in the fall semester and return to Miami on the year they entered the University.
+Graduation rate is defined as the percent of first time, full time, degree-seeking students who enter in the fall semester and graduate within six years.
+Students are assigned to a cohort based on the year they entered the University.